IrfanChatha/IrfanChatha/README.md

-### Hi there 👋 I am Irfan Chatha (Web and Mobile App Developer)
+### Hi there 👋 I am Irfan Maqbool Chatha (Web and Mobile App Developer)

-I am a student of Web and Mobile App Development Course at SMIT, Faisalabad.
+Currently a student of Web and Mobile App Development Course at SMIT, Faisalabad.
 Apart from that I am seasonal developer that loves coding, designing and contributing to open source projects.

 **My Research Interest**:
 - Outlying Aspect Mining